Super LiDAR Intensity for Robotic Perception: Methodology

 \subsection{Adaptive Calibration and Densification Network}

-Considering that convolutional neural networks (CNNs) effectively extract spatial features with computational complexity approximately proportional to the number of input elements $\mathcal{O}(n)$ and maintain efficiency for large images, they were chosen as the backbone of our densification network.
-In contrast, Transformers\cite{vaswani2017attention}, despite their strong modeling capabilities, exhibit a quadratic complexity of \(\mathcal{O}(n^2)\) with respect to the input size, which significantly limits their application in resource-constrained scenarios, especially for high-resolution images\cite{zamir2022restormer,liang2021swinir}.
-Similarly, diffusion models\cite{ho2020denoising}, while demonstrating impressive performance in image restoration, rely on iterative processes to generate the final output, resulting in long inference times\cite{li2023diffusion}, making them hard for real-time robotics applications.
-Fig. \ref{fig: network} demonstrates the structure of our densification network, which employs a U-shaped architecture\cite{ronneberger2015u} where an Adaptive Fusion Module (AFM) and a Dynamic Compensation Module (DCM) are proposed to achieve densification.
-These modules address two key challenges: 1) adaptively fusing multi-scale information from non-uniform and sparse LiDAR scanning points and 2) mitigating the intensity decay that occurs with distance and incidence angle.
+Considering that convolutional neural networks (CNNs) effectively extract spatial features with computational complexity approximately proportional to $\mathcal{O}(n)$ while maintaining efficiency, they were chosen as the backbone of our densification network.
+In contrast, Transformers \cite{vaswani2017attention} exhibit quadratic complexity $\mathcal{O}(n^2)$, limiting their application in resource-constrained scenarios \cite{zamir2022restormer,liang2021swinir}.
+Similarly, diffusion models \cite{ho2020denoising} rely on iterative processes, leading to long inference times \cite{li2023diffusion} that hinder real-time applications.
+Fig. \ref{fig: network} shows our densification network, which employs a U-shaped architecture \cite{ronneberger2015u} with an Adaptive Fusion Module (AFM) and a Dynamic Compensation Module (DCM) to achieve densification.
+These modules address two key challenges: 1) adaptively fusing multi-scale information from sparse LiDAR points and 2) mitigating intensity decay with distance and incidence angle.